 You might say I got lucky.

-See, I sold many of our stocks at the beginning of May, because my wife and I recently purchased our first home.
+See, I sold many of our stocks before last May, because my wife and I recently purchased our first home.
 It was bittersweet; I was excited to be a homeowner but sad to see my holdings go.
 Then, many of the stocks I'd held started dropping like rocks.

 That's how I got lucky.

 But it wasn't all luck.
 I sold as soon as I knew I would need that money, because -- even though I was confident in my long-term holdings -- I had no idea what to expect in the next month.
 The market is a fickle place, and even Warren Buffett's disciples admit that they have no idea what will happen tomorrow.

 From May through August, companies as diverse as UAL

 But hey, it's an accepted fact that the market is crazy in the short term and that it was particularly spooked over the summer with inflation, rising energy costs, and war looming on the economic horizon.

 That said, there are two things we know about stocks:

 - They offer the best returns, and ...